faithmatthew1/tfjs-classification-web-fabric/README.md

 [See this repository live!](https://faithmatthew1.github.io/tfjs-classification-web-fabric/)

-This is a website to hosting a TensorFlow JS (TFJS) version of out fabric image classification model online.
+This is a website to hosting a TensorFlow JS (TFJS) version of our fabric image classification model online.
+Submit a photo of your clothes to know what its composed of, and explore the environmental ramifications of what you wear!